 Wall Street Reform and Consumer Protection Act, 12 U.S.C. §§ 5301 et seq.

 TITLE 15, UNITED STATES CODE: COMMERCE AND TRADE:

 Consumer Credit Protection, 15 U.S.C. §§ 1601 et seq.

 Wall Street Transparency and Accountability, 15 U.S.C. §§ 8301 et seq.

-The "Volcker Rule," proposed by former Federal Reserve Chairman Paul Volcker, was added as Section 619 of the Dodd-Frank Wall Street Reform and Consumer Protection Act (amending Section 13 of the Bank Holding Company Act), sought to address the proprietary trading by federally-regulated banks that contributed to the financial crisis.
-Regulations implementing the law, developed jointly by the Federal Reserve, the Office of the Comptroller of the Currency, the Federal Deposit Insurance Corporation, the Commodity Futures Trading Commission, and the Securities and Exchange Commission, was adopted January 31, 2014, but will not be fully effective until July 21, 2016.
+The "Volcker Rule," proposed by former Federal Reserve Chairman Paul Volcker, sought to address the problem of proprietary trading by federally-regulated banks that contributed to the 2008 financial crisis.
+New regulations developed jointly by the Federal Reserve, the Office of the Comptroller of the Currency, the Federal Deposit Insurance Corporation, the Commodity Futures Trading Commission, and the Securities and Exchange Commission went into effect July 21, 2016.

 Code of Federal Regulations:

 TITLE 12 - Banks and Banking:

 Chap.
 I - Comptroller of the Currency, Dept. of the Treasury (Parts 1 - 199)

 Chap.
 II - Federal Reserve System (Parts 200 - 299)